Major health scares increase tensions between parents and spouses. In fact, any major change to a normal schedule tends to have that effect.

 The bottom line is that before you act – or immediately after an event occurs – the experienced family law bar is available to you 24/7.

 For more than thirty years, Harry Siegel of SIEGELLAW has helped clients navigate the most difficult times of their lives.
-Call us at (410) 792-2300, email firstname.lastname@example.org, or fill out the form on this page to request additional information.
+Call us at (410) 792-2300, email firstname.lastname@example.org, or request a consultation online for additional information.
 Video conferencing information is available upon request.